SchoolsWeb SchoolsWeb

 Hepatitis B, C and HIV/Aids are covered in more detail in Health and Safety Policies and Procedures Section 8.2 Blood Borne Diseases.

-For up to date information on COVID-19 protocols and guidance please see the government guidance on working safely at: https://www.gov.uk/guidance/working-safely-during-covid-19
+For up to date information on COVID-19 and other respiratory infections please see the government guidance at: Reducing the spread of respiratory infections, including COVID-19, in the workplace - GOV.UK (www.gov.uk)

 Managers Responsibilities